-This is where most of the confusion over a tax home starts as these terms are unfortunately used synonymously by many in our industry.
+This is where most of the confusion over a tax home starts.
+These terms are unfortunately used synonymous by many in our industry.

 Permanent Residence = Legal Home / Tax Residence = Economic Home

 A permanent residence is a legal concept.
-Ties that bind you to an area such as a driver’s license, car registration, memberships, where you get your mail, the home state of your professional practice license etc. all contribute to the location of your permanent legal home.
-This does not rise to the level of a tax residence and initially has NO impact on it.
+Ties that bind you to an area all contribute to the location of your permanent legal home.
+These include: driver’s license, car registration, memberships, where you get your mail, the home state of your professional practice license etc. This does not rise to the level of a tax residence and initially has NO impact on it.

 A tax residence is defined by the IRS as ones principal place of business which is a loaded term that basically means the area where one makes the majority of their income.
 It is not where you live.

 This is why it is better called an economic home.
-Most people work where they live, hence, their permanent and tax residences are the same place which explains the synonymously use of the terms.
+Most people work where they live.
+Hence, their permanent and tax residences are the same place which explains the synonymous use of the terms.
 However, many people do not work where they live.
 Some have more than one permanent job, seasonal jobs or commute a significant distance to a main job.
 The definition of a tax residence for these individuals is no different.
-Their tax residence is still the location where the individual makes the majority of their income in relation to the other places of work.
+The tax residence is still the location where the individual makes the majority of their income in relation to the other places of work.

-Travelers occupy a different sphere.
-Because their work is mostly temporary, they do not have a primary place of business or income since they are in constant motion, never staying in one place more than a year.
+Travel nurses occupy a different sphere.
+Because their work is mostly temporary, they do not have a primary place of business or income.
+Since they are in constant motion, never staying in one place more than a year.
 The tax code has recognized that it would be unreasonable to expect these individuals to actually move their residence to a different location with each assignment.
 Travelers with tax homes are never moving.
 They are mobilizing.
 The difference is those terms are important as moving involves a change of residence, while mobilizing is more of an accurate description of someone who is temporarily away from home.

-How do the tax rules address the traveler?
+How do the tax rules address the travel nurse?